Balistes polylepis: Description

 Balistes polylepis has a robust, rather deep, compressed, oblong-shaped bodies.
 There is a clear groove which runs from below the eye to just above the nostril and a small, front opening mouth which contains strong jaws, There are 8 large outer teeth on each jaw while the teeth in the iside of the jaw are notched with the largest side teeth in the centre.
 The gill slit is short and located in front of the base of the pectoral fin, The dorsal fin has 3 spines, the first spine is lockable in the erect position, the second spine is half the length of the first.
 There are 26-28 soft rays in the dorsal, the 24 -26 soft rays in the anal, 13-15 soft rays in the pectoral fins and these are all branched.
 The caudal peduncle is laterally compressed and has no spines, tuvercles or ridges on it and the caudal fin is concave or doubly concave with elongated lobes.
 The pelvic fins are vestigial and consist of four scales forming a case for the end of the pelvis The skin is thick and leathery with plate-like scales that are arranged in regular diagonal rows.
 The snout is completely covered in scales.
 The large, bony scales behind the gill slit for a tympanum.
-The lateral line is diffcult to discern.
+The lateral line is difficult to discern.
 This fish is plain brown or plain gray with no obvious markings.